 Slide is a partnership between 3 entities:

-- A Taiwanese woman, June Liu, who initially designed and engineered the Slide truck, a spring-loaded multidirectional, torsion surf carve truck system which equips all Slide skateboards
+- A Taiwanese engineer, June Liu, who initially designed and engineered the Slide truck, a spring-loaded multidirectional, torsion surf carve truck system which equips all Slide skateboards

 - Hot Buttered, a well-known Australian surf